 This is the main layout that native Russians use.
 If you want to type just like a Russian, then this is the keyboard you should go for.

 A challenge of this keyboard is that the arrangement of letters does not correspond to the equivalent Latin-based keyboard layouts, which generally begin with QWERTY, QWERTZ, or AZERTY, and not JCUKEN.
 Because of this, learning to type using the standard Windows layout almost feels like learning a whole new way to type.

-If this is an obstacle for you, I recommend using a different Russian keyboard layout, known as the Russian Phonetic Keyboard.
+If this is challenging for you, I recommend using a different Russian keyboard layout known as the Russian Phonetic Keyboard.

 The phonetic layout is designed to mirror the popular QWERTY keyboard commonly used worldwide.
 Because of this, the keyboard begins with ЯВЕРТЫ (QWERTY), and follows the same pattern of other standard QWERTY layouts.
 This is the keyboard I used to learn Russian, and it is very easy to get used to.

 Whichever layout you choose, I recommend printing out a copy of your chosen keyboard layout and sticking it on a wall near your computer or keep it next to you while you sit down and get ready to work on Russian.
 This can help you learn the layout quickly without always having to look down at the keys!